cooperhewitt/d3-timeline-event-horizon/README.md

 Notes
 --

-* As of this writing the library can manage dynamic widths but really only works for timelines that are 200px tall.
-This is a bug that exists (and is tolerated) for the sake of expediency but will be fixed soon.
+* Despite the on-the-fly calculation of heights there are still a few hard-coded variables.
+Some due to laziness some due to the part where I'm not entirely sure I know what's going on.

 * Try to be gentle if you look under the hood.
 Perhaps this is the optimal way to accomplish the functionality we're after with the timeline but somehow I doubt it.
 Elegance of code has been sacrificed in the short-term in favour of getting a working demo out the door.

 * The library currently assumes the presence of jQuery (a copy of which is included in the `lib` directory.
 This is not a feature and will be fixed soon.

 * The code that handles label placement could use some help.
+Some of it could probably be abstracted but that sort of optimization felt like a bit of yak-shaving during the initial development phase.

 * Patches and pull requests are welcome.